bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 $ evil-winrm -i 192.168.99.2 -u 'wao' -p 'WebAO1337'
 ```

-We can also SSH into LAB-2 with WAO’s creds and immediately `sudo su` into root — easiest W of my life.
+We can also SSH into LAB-2 with WAO’s creds and immediately `sudo su` into root.
+Easiest W of my life.

 ```console
 $ ssh wao@192.168.99.12